 It portraits our contemporary like an intimate diary and showcases requested artworks, essays, poetry, interviews and other engagements in wider contemporary discourses as a response of a chosen topic, which changes in every issue.

 Fundamental to this praxis is the idea that every artist involved needs to challenge him or herself by doing something that they’ve never done before.
 This performance is also about the documentation of constant personal development and its union with that of others so as to showcase a broader consciousness.

 To integrate the tangible books there are two compilations of both mixtapes and tracks, which are available on the section ‘music’: aural sculptures, phonic extensions of its publications, a manner by which artists, sound producers and djs express their vision of the discussed topic taken in consideration in each book.
 No specific location is or ever was required in order to contribute as it is intentional to include contributions from different parts of the world allowing the personal culture of each contributor to bring new insights into discussion.

-Defined by curator Alana Kushnir as a “post-internet artist”, Federica studied in London for years and graduated from LCC (University of the Arts London) in 2015.
+Defined by curator and art lawyer Alana Kushnir as a “post-internet artist”, Federica studied in London for years and graduated from LCC (University of the Arts London) in 2015.

 She currently lives and works in Italy, her homeland.